Jackkluz/passchecker/README.md

 # Passchecker
 A program to check the security of personal passwords.
 Passwords are encrypted with a SHA1 hash and then only the first 5 values of the hash are sent to the API.
-The results are filtered to match the exact hash on the backend to avoid leaking the full hash of all the passwords you use to the API.
+The results are filtered to match the exact hash locally to avoid leaking the full hash of all the passwords you use to the API.

 HOW-TO:
 - Install requests using: pip install requests     (or read the documentation)